 Remember, the FHA doesn’t lend, it just guarantees in the event the borrower defaults.
 If the banks are not confident that home values are going up, they won’t issue a mortgage.
 It’s therefore more likely that you will need to put down a down payment of around 10%.

 The Proof of Income Requirement

-FHA loans require both a sufficient credit score, and proof of income, which will be used to figure out your debt-to-income level.
+FHA loans require both a sufficient credit score and proof of income.
+These figures will be used to determine your debt-to-income level.
 The FHA follows more relaxed guidelines than do conventional loan issuers for this ratio.
-You will only need to show that the debt payments come to no more than 41% to 43% of your income, in order to qualify for an FHA loan.
-Debt payments, however, include not only the mortgage, but also all other monthly debt payments.
+You will only need to show that the debt payments come to no more than 50% of your income.
+Just remember, debt payments include not only the mortgage, but also all other monthly debt payments.

-In response to the hardships that have been inflicted by the lingering financial recession, the FHA has produced its “Back to Work” program, which allows people who have suffered a demonstrable financial set-back to qualify for a mortgage loan after a period of unemployment or under-employment which reduced their income.
-This program distinguishes between people who have mismanaged their credit and people who have gone through a period of bad luck, but who do not have a record of mismanaged credit.
-If you think you fit in that category, the FHA’s Back to Work program (really, it’s a back to making mortgage payments program) may be for you.
+In response to the hardships that have been inflicted by the lingering financial recession, the FHA has produced its “Back to Work” program.
+This program allows people who have suffered a demonstrable financial set-back to qualify for a mortgage loan after a period of unemployment or under-employment.
+If you think you fit into this category, the FHA’s Back to Work program may be for you.

-Another method for acquiring home ownership when you have bad credit is owner carryback, where you arrange to make payments directly to the seller, plus monthly deposits that go toward a later down payment.
-The seller will carry the mortgage for a certain period, possibly five years or so, and the buyer, using those monthly deposits, will then make a balloon payment as a down payment, or arrange for a regular mortgage.
-This process assumes that the buyer will be able to repair his or her credit prior to seeking the regular mortgage.
+Another method for acquiring home ownership when you have poor credit is called owner carry.
+This is when the seller is financing the mortgage of his own home.
+Payments are directly made to the seller along with monthly deposits that go toward a later down payment.
+The seller will carry the mortgage for a certain period of around five years.
+After this time, the monthly deposits that were being made are put towards a balloon payment that will serve as a down payment.
+There is also the option to arrange for a regular mortgage.
+This process assumes that the buyer will be able to repair his or her poor credit prior to seeking the regular mortgage.